 - a gas connection with a maximum capacity of 40 m3(n) an hour

-You are only allowed to supply low-volume users if:
+You are only allowed to supply gas or electricity to low-volume users if:

-- you have a permit.
-You can apply for this permit (in Dutch) through the Netherlands Authority for Consumers and Markets (ACM) if you meet their requirements (in Dutch)
+- you have an energy licence.
+You can apply for this licence (in Dutch) to the Netherlands Authority for Consumers and Markets (ACM) if you meet their requirements (in Dutch, Welke eisen en regels gelden er voor een vergunning?), or if

+- Your rates and conditions must be reasonable, ACM will check this.
 Your rates should be the sum of supply rates, network costs and energy taxes.
 The costs for network management and taxes are fixed.
 You can decide on the supply rates (in Dutch) yourself.
-However, your rates should be reasonable.
-If they are exorbitant, the ACM may prescribe a maximum rate.
+If you change your rates, you should inform your customers at least 30 days in advance.

-You should always offer your customers a model contract.
+- You should always offer your customers a model contract (in Dutch).
 That means an open-ended contract with non-fixed rates.
 You may also offer them a fixed rate for 1 year.
 The contract needs to contain some standard information, for example:

 - the duration of the contract